tcalderon-space/PortfolioProjects/README.md

 4. Climate Change Project - (SQL) Viewing average temperatures and changes to see differences.
 5. Data Cleaning - (SQL) Viewing housing in Nashville to see vacancy amounts.
 6. Lana Machine - (Python) Viewing most common lyrics and producers to see trends in what the artist liked to collaborate or talk about.
-7. Titanic Project - (Python) Used machine learning techniques to view who would survive the titanic.
+7. Titanic Project - (Python) Used machine learning techniques to view who would survive the Titanic.